verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] Don't threaten me with a good time.
 - [ ] What song opens the movie about you??
 - [ ] It's hard to watch someone else live your dream.
+- [ ] Bali umariya but no patli kamariya